Virtuant/hadoop-admin-2019/docs/processing-data-with-pig.md

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>2.
 Upload the data files</h4>

-We start by selecting the HDFS Files view from the Off-canvas menu at the top.
-The HDFS Files view allows us to view the Hortonworks Data Platform(HDP) file store.
+We start by selecting the HDFS Files view from the off-canvas menu at the top.
+The HDFS Files view allows us to view the Hortonworks Data Platform (HDP) file store.
 This is separate from the local file system.
-For the Hortonworks Sandbox, it will be part of the file system in the Hortonworks Sandbox VM.

 ![files-view](https://user-images.githubusercontent.com/558905/54872452-aa5c7880-4d9a-11e9-84be-e9ecb79b56de.jpg)

-Navigate to /user/maria_dev and click on the Upload button to select the files we want to upload into the Hortonworks Sandbox environment.
+Navigate to /user/maria_dev and click on the Upload button to select the files we want to upload:

 ![upload-button-800x241](https://user-images.githubusercontent.com/558905/54872468-ab8da580-4d9a-11e9-824d-1f9799095c86.jpg)

 Click on the browse button to open a dialog box.
-Navigate to where you stored the drivers.csv file on your local disk and select drivers.csv and click Open.
-Do the same thing for timesheet.csv.
-When you are done you will see there are two new files in your directory.
+Navigate to where you stored the `drivers.csv` file on your local disk and select `drivers.csv` and click Open.
+Do the same thing for `timesheet.csv`.
+When you are done you will see there are two new files in your directory:

 ![uploaded_files-800x301](https://user-images.githubusercontent.com/558905/54872469-ab8da580-4d9a-11e9-9efe-5d2cd7623074.png)